klauseduard/under-over-models/chapters/05-organizational-size-influence.md

 This restructuring represented a deliberate recalibration from overfitting toward more appropriate complexity—complex enough to manage a large enterprise but sufficiently flexible to adapt to changing conditions.

+**Efficiency/Effectiveness Note:** The large financial institution's pursuit of effectiveness led to highly detailed processes and multiple management layers.
+While these structures aimed to ensure robust outcomes, they undermined efficiency, resulting in slow decision-making and high operational costs.
+The reorganization sought to restore efficiency by simplifying structures, without sacrificing necessary effectiveness.

 ### 5.3.3 Mid-Sized Company Transformation: Finding the Balance

 A mid-sized manufacturing company with approximately 350 employees faced challenges as it grew beyond its original entrepreneurial structure but hadn't yet developed adequate organizational systems for its size.
 The company experienced: